-Our Digital sales platform includes key partners delivering digital payment solutions, such as PayPal, including our Venmo program, online marketplaces, such as Amazon and eBay, and digital-first brands and merchants, such as Verizon, the Qurate brands, and Fanatics.
+Our Digital sales platform includes key partners delivering digital payment solutions, such as PayPal, including our Venmo program, online marketplaces, such as Amazon and eBay, and digital-first brands and merchants, such as Fanatics, the Qurate brands, and Verizon.

-The Digital sales platform has strong alignment with its partners through relationships that span decades, as well as through our more recent program launches with Verizon and Venmo.
-At December 31, 2022, the length of our relationship with each of our four largest partners was over 10 years, and in the case of PayPal, 18 years.
-The Digital sales platform has highly engaged customers and can continue to drive penetration and everyday use by expanding products, channels, and deeper user experience integrations.
+The Digital sales platform has strong alignment with its partners through both long-standing relationships as well as new programs such as our partnership with Virgin Red in 2024.
+At December 31, 2024, the length of our relationship with each of our three largest partners was over 10 years, and in the case of PayPal, 20 years.
+The Digital sales platform has highly engaged customers and aims to continue to drive penetration and everyday use by expanding products, channels, and deeper user experience integrations.